Pianist and Conductor

 The pianist has been awarded scholarships from the Konrad Adenauer Foundation, the German National Academic Foundation, the Yehudi Menuhin Live Music Now Association and the Cologne division of the Richard Wagner Association.

-Hanssen has attended masterclasses with world-renowned pianists and pedagogues including Kristian Bezuidenhout, Bernd Goetzke, Karl-Heinz Kämmerling, Carmen Piazzini, Ferenc Rados, Matti Raekallio, Jerome Rose, Anthony Spiri and Lars Vogt, among others.
+Hanssen has attended masterclasses with world-renowned pianists and pedagogues including Kristian Bezuidenhout, Bernd Goetzke, Karl-Heinz Kämmerling, Jerome Lowenthal, Carmen Piazzini, Ferenc Rados, Matti Raekallio, Jerome Rose, Anthony Spiri and Lars Vogt, among others.